Music Program - Programs - Eskenazi Health

-The piano, located in the Eli Lilly and Company Foundation Concourse on the Eskenazi Health downtown campus, is accessible to the public 24 hours a day and has been played by world-class musicians and amateur music lovers alike.
-Performances are free, open to the public and live-streamed to patient rooms in the Sidney & Lois Eskenazi Hospital.
+The piano, located in the main concourse on the Eskenazi Health downtown campus, is accessible 24 hours a day to all who are interested in playing.
+Performances are free, open to the public and live-streamed to all televisions on the downtown campus, including patient rooms.

 MEDICAL DISCLAIMER: This website is NOT for medical emergencies or medical treatment.
 If you are having a medical emergency, please call 911 or go to the nearest emergency room.
 For medical treatment, please contact your physician’s office by phone or go to the nearest appropriate facility.
 The Michael & Susan Smith Emergency Department is located on the Eskenazi Health downtown campus, 720 Eskenazi Ave.
 If you need to speak with a nurse urgently to discuss your symptoms but it’s not an emergency, please call Eskenazi Health Connections at 317.880.7666.